cybertraining-dsc/su22-reu-385/time-series-prediction/seasonal-decomposition/seasonal.md

 We can decompose a time series that are made up of a linearly increasing trend from 1 to 99,and random noise as an additive model.

 The following example showcase the Additive Decomposition.
-It is copied from [@decompose]
+It is copied from [@www-decompose]

 ```python
 from random import randrange